Bettye Ackerman is an attorney representing clients primarily in estate planning and family law.

 Joseph Mukuni is the son of the king of the Leya people in Northern Rhodesia.
 He was a teacher and then director of vocational and technical education for the government of Zambia.
 Mukuni now works on a variety of teacher training and R&D projects in Africa for Virginia Tech.

-Jerry Niles is a Professor Emeritus of Education at Virginia Tech where he spent 33 years on the faculty preparing teachers.
+Jerry Niles is Professor Emeritus of Education at Virginia Tech where he spent 33 years on the faculty preparing teachers.

 Emeritus professor of history William Ochsenwald taught the history of the Middle East at Virginia Tech from 1971 to 2008.
 He is the author of several books including The Middle East: A History, now in its seventh edition.
 He has been interviewed by national and international media.